Taco Bell

-Taco Bell Corp. is an American multinational chain of fast food restaurants founded in 1962 by Glen Bell (1923–2010) in Downey, California.
+Taco Bell Corporation, doing business as Taco Bell, is an American multinational chain of fast food restaurants founded in 1962 by Glen Bell (1923–2010) in Downey, California.
 Taco Bell is a subsidiary of Yum!
-Brands, Inc. The restaurants serve a variety of Mexican-inspired foods, including tacos, burritos, quesadillas, nachos, novelty, and specialty items, and a variety of "value menu" items.
+Brands, Inc., who are also the owners of sister brand KFC.
+The restaurants serve a variety of Mexican-inspired foods, including tacos, burritos, quesadillas, nachos, novelty, and specialty items, and a variety of "value menu" items.
 As of 2023, Taco Bell serves over customers each year, at 8,212 restaurants, more than 94 percent of which are owned and operated by independent franchisees and licensees.

 PepsiCo purchased Taco Bell in 1978.
-PepsiCo later spun off its restaurants division as Tricon Global Restaurants; subsequently, it changed its name to Yum!
+PepsiCo spun off its restaurants division in 1997 as Tricon Global Restaurants; 2002, it changed its name to Yum!
 Brands.